Hi RSP friends,

 - Checkout, payment, and receipt: Only contactless payment methods will be accepted (no cash).
 All receipts will be emailed or texted.

 - Rentals and pre-owned: Our normal practice includes full eco-friendly dry cleaning before rental and pre-owned pieces are made available to customers.
-As an extra precaution, we will put in place a "quarantine period" before garments returned from cleaners are made available.
+As an extra precaution, we will put in place a 48-hour quarantine period before garments returned from cleaners are made available for rentals/sale.

 The need from individuals to communities is incredible during this time.
 While there are so many organizations and efforts we believe in, we decided to support those on the front lines combating COVID-19.
-Since our closure mid-March, we have donated over $500 to Direct Relief, a 501(c)(3) non-profit organization that provides personal protective equipment and essential medical items to healthcare workers combating COVID-19.
+We have donated almost $900 to Direct Relief to help provide PPE for front line workers between March and May 2020.

 With the help of our sustainable brand partner, Good Krama, we are also offering non-medical grade reusable zero waste face masks.
 While face masks may become the next hot fashion accessory, it is extremely important to us that at the peak of COVID-19, they are above all else, accessible.
-That's why we are offering them at cost + $1 per mask, with each dollar going to Direct Relief.
 These face masks are made at an ethical Cambodian factory from fabric cut-offs that would otherwise be discarded.
 Packs of 4 are $24.